aayrapet/ml_parametric/readme.md

 - **err_handl**: Manages errors within the modules.

-- **dgp**: Generates data with different characteristics used for linear regression.
+- **dgp**: Generates data with different characteristics used for linear regression and logistic regression

-- **data**: Example data for linear and logistic regressions.

 ## Testing

-All the work is thoroughly tested and summarized in the test notebook.
-This notebook executes, tests, and evaluates both models.
+All the work is thoroughly tested and summarized in the notebook folder.
+These notebooks execute, test, and evaluate GLM models.